ahmadmwali/HausaSeq2Seq/README.md

 ## License

 This project is licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0).
-See the `LICENSE.md` file for details.

 ## Contact & Contributions